DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 ## UI

+* Investigate replacing `FormSignatureCombobox` and `FormsOfTypeCombobox` with `DKFormPicker`.
+Where are they used?
+I know offhand they're used in the Cell View window, and I don't remember if that's because they pre-date the old `FormPicker` or because I wanted a non-async control for simplicity's sake.

+  Ideally we'd add a "sync/async" option to `DKFormPicker`, with it filling async by default, and then have sync versions on Cell View and friends just so we have fewer changes to test.

+* Investigate adding icons for all of the form types.
+Investigate having these icons show up in the `DKFormPicker`.

 ### Object Window

 * The code for this is pretty messy just in general.
 Tempted to do a full rebuild but it's not worth the devtime right now.